 Testimony of a student living at Nexo residences.

-The reception areas of the El Faro and Galdós residences are staffed 24-hours with Nexo desk workers.
+The reception areas of Nexo residences are staffed 24-hours with Nexo desk workers.
 Their main responsibility is your security.
 They also provide other services: they are your primary point of contact for your home in Madrid and will respond promptly to your concerns.
 Report all maintenance issues or safety concerns to them.

 Your first-year residence experience comes with a full meal plan with several options for dining.
 You can eat three meals each day at your residence hall or you can pick up a meal-ticket in the morning and lunch on campus at SLU-Madrid’s dining service, The Unity, by Sodexo.

 Please let staff know of any dietary restrictions you may have.
-If Nexo’s or SLU-Madrid’s dining services are not able to accommodate your dietary restrictions, first speak to the dining staff directly.
-If you need further assistance, contact the first-year housing coordinator.
+First speak to the dining staff directly and if Nexo’s or SLU-Madrid’s dining services are not able to accommodate your dietary restrictions, contact the first-year housing coordinator.

 Be prepared to try different foods and to dine following Spain’s traditional meal times.
 Note also that dining services are not available during the Christmas Break (December 22 – January 7) and Holy Week (April 7-12).
 Students are responsible for their meals during these periods.

 Each residence hall has a workout room with free weights and machines.
 SLU-Madrid’s Athletic Director, César Rioja, can also connect you with clubs for your favorite sports and other fitness facilities, such as a lap pool or running track.
 SLU-Madrid cares about you as a whole person: that includes your physical well-being!

 Nexo staff will clean your room on a weekly basis, which includes changing bedlinens and towels.
 If you have concerns or questions about cleaning services, contact the reception desk.